tomography/tomobank/docs/index.rst

 TomoBank
 ========

-.. warning:: updated June 30, 2020.
-The server hosting tomobank (petrel) is currently down.
-The ALCF operations team has completed restoring the data and several files have been identified as possibly being corrupted.
-We are currently evaluateing each of these files to determine if they are “ok”
+.. warning:: updated July 21, 2020.
+The server hosting tomobank (petrel) is currently up and all data have been restored.
-If not, we have 2 backup copies of tomobank data on non-spinning disks and we will be able to recover any damaged file.
-Please check back here for updates.

 .. image:: source/img/tomobank-logo.png